You will be prescribed tioguanine by a doctor who specialises in cancer treatment.

 - Store in a cool, dry place, away from direct heat and light.

 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

 Further reading & references

-- Manufacturer's PIL, Tioguanine 40 mg Tablets; Aspen, The electronic Medicines Compendium.
-Dated October 2012.
+- Manufacturer's PIL, Tioguanine 40 mg Tablets; Aspen Pharma Trading Ltd, The electronic Medicines Compendium.
+Dated January 2017.

 - British National Formulary; 72nd Edition (Sep 2016) British Medical Association and Royal Pharmaceutical Society of Great Britain, London